 Survey: A study that will help to measure quality of life

 Participate in a new study that aims to understand your health preferences and how food allergy affects your quality of life.
 This study is a collaborative initiative with CHU Sainte-Justine’s in Montreal and Food Allergy Canada, and is sponsored by a Canadian Allergy, Asthma and Immunology Foundation research grant.
-It is led by Dr. Philippe Bégin, allergist at CHU Sainte-Justine.
+It is led by Dr. Philippe Bégin, allergist at CHU Sainte-Justine and member of our Healthcare Advisory Board.

 If you have a food allergy or are a parent of a child with food allergy, you’re invited to participate in this important study.
 You will be asked to complete an online survey, available in English and French, that should take approximately 40 minutes to complete.
 This survey is lengthy because it includes detailed questions on your general health preferences, which are needed to establish quality of life indicators for the food allergy population.
 These measurements have never been calculated before.